markjnkim/es_mod/01-html/content/step-3-hero.md

 Let's add the `class="hero"` to our section element.
 `<section class="hero">`

-> **Deeper Dive**: HTML5 Semantic Elements help distinguish each part of the document and it's function in relation to the document overall.
+> **Deep Dive**: HTML5 Semantic Elements help distinguish each part of the document and it's function in relation to the document overall.
 For a closer look check out [this link](https://www.w3schools.com/html/html5_semantic_elements.asp)

 At this point we are not going to worry about our background images, colors, borders, or placement yet since these will all be addressed in the second half in the styling section, but will focus on content and structure in our HTML.